On an Index Theorem of Chang, Weinberger and Yu: Introduction

 \section{Introduction}

 In \cite{CWY} Chang, Weinberger and Yu define a relative index of the Dirac operator on a compact spin manifold $M$ with boundary $N$ as an element of $K_*(C^*(\pi_1(M),\pi_1(N)))$, where this relative K-theory group measures the difference between the two fundamental groups.
 The main geometric theorem of \cite{CWY} then says that the existence of a positive scalar curvature metric on $M$ which is collared at the boundary implies the vanishing of this index.
-Indeed, we get a long exact sequence
+The argument for this vanishing theorem is rather complicated and indeed contains a gap.
+We address this gap in this paper.
+After the first version of the present article was made public, \cite{GuoXieYu} was posted, which also attempts to fix this gap.